ChainSafe/gossamer/docs/docs/design/network-syncing.md

 	// Attempt to get peer role.
 	//
 	// Right now the peer role is decoded from the received handshake for all protocols ("/block-announces/1" has other
 	// information as well).
-If the handshake cannot be decoded into a role, the role queried from peer storeand if the
+If the handshake cannot be decoded into a role, the role queried from peer store and if the
 	// role is not stored there either, nil is returned and the peer should be discarded.
 	PeerRole(peerID peerid.PeerID, handshake []byte) *role.ObservedRole